Winston-Gu/Paper-List/README.md

 # Random Papers

+- arXiv 2024.10, Motion Planning for Robotics: A Review for Sampling-based Planners.
+[Paper](https://arxiv.org/abs/2410.19414).
 - arXiv 2024.09, Fine Manipulation Using a Tactile Skin: Learning in Simulation and Sim-to-Real Transfer.
 [Paper](https://arxiv.org/abs/2409.12735).
 - arXiv 2024.09, A Learning-based Quadcopter Controller with Extreme Adaptation.
 [Paper](https://arxiv.org/abs/2409.12949).
 RMA for adaptation, combine BC and RL on drones.
 - arXiv 2024.08, All Robots in One: A New Standard and Unified Dataset for Versatile, General-Purpose Embodied Agents.
 [Website](https://imaei.github.io/project_pages/ario/).